sshuttle/sshuttle/docs/manpage.rst

     run :program:`sshuttle` on a router) try enabling IP Forwarding in your kernel, then using ``--listen 0.0.0.0:0``.

+    For the tproxy method this can be an IPv6 address.
+Use this option twice if required, to provide both IPv4 and IPv6 addresses.

 .. option:: -H, --auto-hosts

     Scan for remote hostnames and update the local /etc/hosts